Purpose of the Activity

 Specific Rules or Guidelines

-School-appropriate behavior is required for all Debate team activities.
+School-appropriate behavior is required for all Model UN activities.
 Students must meet academic and behavior standards set for all co-curricular sports and activities in the handbook.
-Per the application, students will agree to the following: I understand that being a part of the debate team requires me to attend and adequately prepare for the tournaments.
+Per the application, students will agree to the following: I understand that being a part of Model UN requires me to attend and adequately prepare for the tournaments.
 It is my responsibility to be an active participant and attend all meetings.
-Missing more than thre meetings may result in dismissal from the team.
+Missing more than three meetings may result in dismissal from the team.